rokbenko/ai-playground/openai-tutorials/4-Build_a_customer_support_chatbot/README.md

 > User: What can I buy in your online store? <br>
 > Assistant: In our online store, we sell books.
 We offer standard and expedited shipping options and
 > provide a standard warranty that covers products for 1 week from the date of purchase.
 Currently, we
 > have a special offer - customers can use the "DISCOUNT20" coupon code to get a 20% discount.
-If you have any further questions or need assistance, our customer support is available through the chatboty
+If you have any further questions or need assistance, our customer support is available through the chatbot
-> ou're currently using.
+> you're currently using.

 Environment: